Finding Community Service and Volunteering for Groups

-Many people like to volunteer as a team or group.
-They can be employees from a particular company, members of a club or association, or even just a group of friends who would like to spend time together at a volunteer activity.
+Many people want to volunteer as part of a team or group, from five people to 500 - even more.
+They can be employees from a particular company, members of a club or association, members of a community of faith, a group of secular humanists, a group of friends who would like to spend time together at a volunteer activity, or individuals who wants to meet people via group volunteering.
 They may be adults, teens, or pre-teens.
+A group may also be a family.

 What Do Volunteer Groups Do?

-Don't show up unannounced to engage in any of these activities; you should do them with permission of the nonprofit, NGO or other institution you are trying to assist, or the local government in charge of the site where you plan on engaging in a group volunteering activity.
+Do NOT show up unannounced to engage in any of these activities.
+Do NOT call an organization a day or a week in advance and ask to volunteer as a group -- you need to call at least a month in advance - two, three, even six months is better!
+And any activity you do, even at someone's home, at school, your own meeting site, etc., should be with permission of the nonprofit, NGO or other institution you are trying to assist, or the local government in charge of the site where you plan on engaging in a group volunteering activity.

 Before you begin to search

-One person from the group will need to be the primary group contact and deliverer of information.
-This person will receive all communications on behalf of the group regarding volunteering, and will be responsible for communicating with all group members.
+If you are a part of a group that wants to volunteer - a group of volunteers, a group of students, a group of seniors, etc. - one person from the group will need to be the primary group contact and deliverer of information.
 This person will also attend any orientations required before volunteering, and communicate information from this orientation to other members.

 Does your group want to be engaged in the same activities during the entire group volunteering endeavor?
 Or, would your group be willing to separate at the event or location to engage in a variety of tasks; for instance, at a community center, one person reads to an elderly person while others help at an activity for youth and others help re-organize the center's stock room.